 Climbing through the upper floor window I identify the target moving into a room at the end of the hall.
 Moving forward I dispatch the two guards ahead of me with ease and hide their bodies.
 Bursting through the door I’m surprised to see the target now surrounded by four body guards.
 None the less I take the shot killing the target and prepare to run for safety.
 Shots fire behind me as I start to panic.
 Not sure of where to turn, I run down the stairs and spot my chance to hide.
 Enemies who only seconds ago saw me run down the stairs, pass by me without even a thought of looking inside the small space I now occupy.
 Ah, cupboard my faithful friend, you may be damp and small but you have saved my life on many occasions.

 Hitman Absolution’s latest gameplay trailer shows the wide range of ‘weapons’ available to Agent 47 during missions.
 Showing us pictures of a toilet plunger and a cup of coffee the narrator states that “Weapons are everywhere.
 Anything is lethal in the hands of 47”.
-So don’t worry if you find yourself short on bullets or missing a knife or razor wire for silent takedowns, you can always count on that brick lying on the street or the lead piping in the scrapyard.
+So don’t worry if you find yourself short on bullets or missing a knife or razor wire for silent takedowns, you can always count on that brick lying out on the street or the lead piping in the scrapyard.
 Professor Plum would be proud.
 The video’s narrator also states that “we very rarely require you to use any kind of weapon”, meaning your hands will probably be the greatest weapon you have.

 At the Eurogamer Expo, Michael and I attended a developer session on Hitman: Absolution which blew me away.
 This new trailer has reminded me of how good this game might be.
 I’m hoping though that we don’t need to go in all guns blazing like in this trailer, I want to see some more of the sneaky sneaky action.